dwisetiyadi/simple-scraper/README.md

 How to run:

+1. Install NodeJS latest stable
-1. Git clone
+2. Git clone
-2. npm install
+3. npm install
-3. npm start
+4. npm start
-4. open http://localhost:3000 on your browser
+5. open http://localhost:3000 on your browser

 You also can run this commands
 1. npm stop